A Tour of Historic RCA Studio B

-The driver makes a comment soon after picking me up that he’s a little behind schedule.
-This is bullshit, because when we finally arrive back at Stop 1, the start/end point, the next bus in the schedule promptly pulls up behind us!
+The driver made a comment soon after picking me up that he’s a little behind schedule.
+This is bullshit.
+When we finally arrive back at Stop 1, the start/end point, the next bus in the schedule promptly pulls up behind us!
 We didn’t hit any traffic delays as we drive round so this driver, Mark, must be a serious slowcoach.
-The whole tour is supposed to take 1 hour 40 minutes but Mark takes 1½ hours from where I got picked up, which was around a third of the way into the tour route to get back to Stop 1.
-So with the wait at the Musicians HoF, by the time we move off again on the next tour loop and reach Stop 2 for the Country Music HoF, it is 5.10 pm.
+The whole tour is supposed to take 1 hour 40 minutes but Mark took 1½ hours from where I got picked up.
+This was around a third of the way into the tour route.
+So with my wait at the Musicians HoF, by the time we moved off again on the next tour loop and reached Stop 2 for the Country Music HoF, it is 5.10 pm.
 And that HoF closed at 5 pm.

 A Wait in the City

 The hotel told me last night that if the shuttle doesn’t turn up they’ll reimburse your taxi fare.
-Back at reception I have a rant at them, but more from the point that their shuttle did not pass the designated pick-up point for over 30 minutes.
-It was supposed to be out and about ferrying guests, and a pick-up and return should take 15 minutes max – so where was the driver I keep asking?
+Back at reception I have a rant at them.
+This was more from the point that their shuttle did not pass the designated pick-up point for over 30 minutes.
+It was supposed to be out and about ferrying guests.
+A pick-up and return should take 15 minutes max – so where was the driver I keep asking?
 He was AWOL, and that was the point I was trying to get across.
 I got my $4 taxi fare back but lost half an hour!

 Music on Honky Tonk Row

 I’d resolved to cruise Honky Tonk Row tonight to sample a band per bar (and per beer!) to get a taste for what was playing out there.
-Next up was Paradise Park Trailer Resort where I came across a punk / indie band.
-The bar was packed out, so I thought they’d be good: the end of the tune I caught seemed so.
+Next up was Paradise Park Trailer Resort, which has now closed for good, where I came across a punk / indie band.
+The bar was packed out, so I hoped they’d be good, and the end of the tune I caught seemed so.
 But then the lead singer asked for requests.
-A few people shouted out some song titles, to all of which he replied “Naw, we’re not doing that” and then proceeded to play something he wanted.
+A few people shouted out some song titles.
+To all of which he replied “Naw, we’re not doing that” and then proceeded to play something he wanted.
 By the middle of that next, not very good, song two-thirds of the audience had left.
 Serves him right.
 I move on as well.

 I wasn’t really bothered where I went, I just followed my ears as I walked down Broadway.
-But then I saw a famous joint called Nudie’s Hony Tonk, which the Studio B tour guide said she visited last night and the music was good.
-First I went up to the roof to look out over Broadway, as the tour guide had also mentioned that lots of bars had rooftop terraces.
+But then I saw a famous joint called Nudie’s Hony Tonk.
+The Studio B tour guide said she visited this last night and the music was good.
+First I went up to the roof to look out over Broadway.
+The tour guide had also mentioned that lots of bars had rooftop terraces.
 There’s no music up on Nudie’s roof, just a bar and a nice view of the street.